vs-uulm/nemesys/README.md

   report further working versions e. g. per github issue)
   *Note: NEMESYS can be used without tshark as long as no FMS validation (in package `validation`) against a real dissector is required.*

+  Place your user in the "wireshark" group to enable tshark to run: `sudo gpasswd -a $USER wireshark`